- Our County

 Pinal County was established on February 1, 1875, employing parts of Maricopa and Pima counties.
 It derives its name from the Pinal Apaches, or "pine groves in the mountains."
 Privately owned land makes up twenty-six % of the county.
 Four Indian Nations - the Maricopa (Ak-Chin), Gila River, Tohono O'odham, and San Carlos - occupy twenty-three % of the county.
 Some of the state's richest farmlands are within the boundaries of the county.

 Any member of a recognized political party who is a registered voter in their resident precinct is eligible to seek the party office of precinct committeemen in that precinct.

-The Pinal County Elections Department maintains an updated list of number of Precinct Committeemen which may be appointed to each precinct.
-Staff works very closely with Party Chairpersons to maintain accurate records of the ongoing appointments, vacancies and elected Precinct Committeemen.
+The Pinal County Elections Department maintains an updated list of the number of Precinct Committeemen who may be appointed to each precinct.
+The staff works very closely with Party Chairpersons to maintain accurate records of the ongoing appointments, vacancies, and elected Precinct Committeemen.

 Educational Programs: High School Student Body Elections; Kids Voting; Special Organizations Elections

 The Pinal County Elections Department assists various organizations with their election needs.
 Demonstration equipment is available for those not familiar with our voting system or equipment.
-Staff has found it very beneficial and educational assisting the High Schools, with their Student Body Elections.
+The staff has found it very beneficial and educational to assist the High Schools with their Student Body Elections.
 If anyone is interested in further details regarding High School Student Body Elections or Kids Voting, you may contact this office at 520-866-7550.